Swedish to English translations for genealogy

 Personal documents are translated in the same way as genealogy records.
 Submit the images for transcripts and translations.

 Some documents are written in a complex and verbous style.
 When suitable, select passages can be summarized and will not be transcribed.
 This is included in our agreement.

-Translations for Swedish genealogy starts at two hours and is charged per fifteen minutes.
+Translations for Swedish genealogy starts at one hour and is charged per fifteen minutes.
 Two or more documents can be combined into one project.
 The hourly rate is 700 SEK.